azavea/cac-tripplanner-android/README.md

 **Signing the App Bundle**

+We use the `release.properties` file to automatically sign the app bundle during building.

-- From inside Android Studio, select Build&#8594;Generate Signed Bundle/APK
+- From inside Android Studio, select Build&#8594;Select Build Variant
-- Select that you'd like to generate an Android App Bundle, then click next
-- For the keystore path, select "Choose existing" and select the downloaded keystore file.
-Set the keystore password, key alias, and key (alias) password with the values from `release.properties`
-- Uncheck "export encrypted key for enrolling published apps in Google Play App Signing" if necessary
-- Select release for the destination folder, then select finish
+- Change the Active Build Variant in the left panel from debug to release
+- Select Build&#8594;Build Bundle(s)/APKs&#8594;Build Bundle(s)
   - You can view the output of this process via the Event Log, which you can toggle in the bottom righthand corner

-**Testing**

-- Once the App Bundle has finished building, in Android Studio select Build&#8594;Select Build Variant
-- Change the Active Build Variant in the left panel from debug to release and then click run
-  - _Note:_ If you followed the Debugging instructions above, you'll need to uninstall the debug version of the app on the emulator before you can run the release version.
-Otherwise, you'll see "inconsistent certificates" errors.
-- Test the app and make sure it works as expected, including exploring the map, saving an event to your calendar, getting directions to a place or event, and liking an event
+- Find the signed bundle in `app/build/outputs/bundle/release`

 **Releasing to Google Play for Testing**

-- View the Google Play console from the AzaveaDev Google account and select Testing&#8594;Open testing from the left menu, then create a new release
+- View the Google Play console from the AzaveaDev Google account and select Testing&#8594;Open testing or Closed testing from the left menu, then create a new release
+  - Whether you should use open or closed testing comes down to who you want to have access to the test; if don't mind having it open to the public, choose open testing
 - Upload the signed App Bundle and add the reason for the release in the release notes field, then click review
 - Review to make sure everything looks good, then select start roll out.
 It will take a while (about 3-4 hours) for the test version to be ready; this will be reflected when the release status switches from "In review" to "Available to unlimited testers"
-- Invite users to test by sending them one of the links from Open testing&#8594;Testers&#8594;How testers join your test.
-They should open the link with the Google Account of their phone's Google Play account.
+- The release should be automatically available to your chosen testers for closed testing or all users for open testing

 **Finishing the Release**